LukeGix/CTF-Writeups/MoleCon beginner CTF 2021/Really_Suspicious_Algorithm.md

 RSA 101: https://en.wikipedia.org/wiki/RSA_(cryptosystem)

-The problem with this istance of RSA is the exponent.
+The problem with this instance of RSA is the exponent.
 If we look  it carefully, we can see that e = phi(p * q) + 3. phi() is Euler's totient function (https://en.wikipedia.org/wiki/Euler%27s_totient_function), and in this case phi(p * q) = phi(p) * phi(q) = (p-1)(q-1) = pq-p-q+1, since p and q are prime numbers.

 So we can write e = phi(p * q) + 3 = phi(n) + 3.